Division of Science

 Scientific research does not stop at Brandeis University even after the academic year concludes.
 Each summer, a group of undergraduate students spend their summer doing research in a variety of labs.
 This includes students from Brandeis and other institutions.

-The Research Experience for Undergraduates (REU) in Materials Research Science and Engineering Center (MRSEC) is a summer research program that will fund undergraduate students assigned to MRSEC laboratories.
+The Research Experience for Undergraduates (REU) in Materials Research Science and Engineering Center is a summer research program that will fund undergraduate students assigned to MRSEC laboratories.
 Each year a REU begins in late May and continues for a 10-week period concluding in early August.
 The REU program includes housing costs, a meal allowance and a stipend.
 Previously, a NSF-funded program included an REU in Cell & Molecular Visualization based in the Biology Department.

 The capstone event for undergraduates is Summer SciFest, a poster session where students can present the results of their research to peers, grad students, and faculty.
 It is typically held in early August.